 These words capture the Franciscan conception of God as the benevolent Father of the human race, supplanting earlier beliefs in a judgmental, austere God.

-The bottom registry of the Ghent Alterpiece is dominated by its most famous artwork, The Adoration of the Lamb by All Saints.
+The bottom registry of the Altarpiece is dominated by its most famous artwork, The Adoration of the Lamb by All Saints.
 Laden with symbolism, The Adoration depicts the sacrifice of the Lamb of God, as the Just Judges, The Warriors of Christ, the Holy Hermits and the Holy Pilgrims convene.
-Read more about Adoration of the Lamb.

-When closed, Ghent Altarpiece consists of three rows.
+When closed, the van Eyck Altarpiece consists of three rows.
 At the top, two Old Testament prophets and two sibyls herald the inevitability of the Annunciation.
-In the middle is the Annuciation - the angel Gabriel,
+In the middle is the Annuciation - the angel Gabriel, who foretold the

-who foretold the birth of Christ, and John the Baptist, who delivers his message to Mary (right).
-Her answer is, as in Jan van Eyck's The Annunciation, written upside down for God (and not the viewer) to read.
+birth of Christ, and John the Baptist, who delivers his message to Mary (right).
+Her answer is written upside down for God (and not the viewer) to read.

 The central lower panel shows John the Baptist, who cradles a lamb, and John the Evangelist, who grasps a chalice.

-If so, check out Masterpiece Cards.
-These 250 art history flashcards explore some of the most famous artworks in Western art history.
+So is Masterpiece Cards.
+Our 250 art history flashcards explore some of the most famous paintings in Western art history.

-Covering Renaissance art through Pop art, these are the Greatest Hits of Art History.
-On portable art history flashcards, you can hold and examine them.
+Covering Renaissance art through Pop art (nearly 6 centuries), these are the Greatest Hits of Art History.
+On portable, durable Cards, you can closely examine the works.
 And compare them.
 And see a survey of the history of painting.